JabRef/user-documentation/en/contributing/README.md

 **I am a student and I want to start with something easy** [![Join the chat at https://gitter.im/JabRef/jabref](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JabRef/jabref).

 We collect good issues to start with at our [list of good first issues](https://github.com/orgs/JabRef/projects/5/views/1).
-After finding something, please check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md) for detailed information and further links.
+After finding something, please check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md).

 **I am a student and I want to choose from a curated list of university projects** [![Join the chat at https://gitter.im/JabRef/jabref](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JabRef/jabref)

 Have a look at [JabRefs candidates for university projects](https://github.com/orgs/JabRef/projects/3).
 There, a list of possible projects to work on during a teaching period is offered.
-After finding something, please check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md) for detailed information and further links.
+After finding something, please check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md).

 **I am new to open source and want something easy** [![Join the chat at https://gitter.im/JabRef/jabref](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JabRef/jabref)

 We collect good issues to start with at our [list of good first issues](https://github.com/orgs/JabRef/projects/5/views/1).
-After finding something, please check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md) for detailed information and further links.
+After finding something, please check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md).

 **I want something with huge impact** [![Discourse](https://img.shields.io/badge/discourse-online-green.svg)](https://discourse.jabref.org/c/features/6)

 Look at the discussions in our forum about [new features](https://discourse.jabref.org/c/features/6).
 Find an interesting topic, discuss it and start contributing.
-Alternatively, you can check out [JabRefs projects page at GitHub](https://github.com/JabRef/jabref/projects?type=classic).
-The projects page has the advantage that these issues have already been screened by the team and sorted into roughly high, moderate and low priority.
-Of course, in principle, all issues are free to take, but be aware that the difficulty of bugs and features varies.
+Alternatively, you can check out [JabRefs projects page at GitHub](https://github.com/JabRef/jabref/projects?query=is%3Aopen).
+Although, of course, you can choose to work on ANY issue, choosing from the projects page has the advantage that these issues have already been categorized, sorted and screened by JabRef maintainers.
+A typical sub-classifications scheme is "priority" (high, normal and low).
+Fixing high priority issues is preferred.

 **I am a lecturer**